google/badwolf/docs/temporal_graph_modeling.md

 Triples can be marshaled and unmarshaled.
-The string representation of a triple it is just the string representation of each of its components separated by blank separator (tab is the preferred blank separator).
+The string representation of a triple it is just the string representation of each of its components separated by blank separators (tab is the preferred blank separator).

 ## Blank nodes and triple reification

 A blank node is a node of type ```/_``` where the id is unique in BadWolf.
-Blank nodes can requested to be created by BadWolf.
+Blank nodes can be requested to be created by BadWolf.
 The main use of blank nodes is to allow triple reification, or predicate properties about facts.
-It is important to keep in mind that predication properties about a node can be achieved by a triple, however predicating properties about a fact (triple) require reification.
+It is important to keep in mind that predication properties about a node can be achieved by a triple, however predicating properties about a fact (triple) requires reification.
 This is better explained with an example.

 Let's assume we have the following fact: